Semantic-Data-for-Humanities/SDHSS-Profiles/Microprofiles/Object_Classification.md

 ## Questions to answer

-- Should the class `sdh:P21 is connotated by` be linked to `crm:E55 Type` or should it be a subclass, such as `sdh:PX Connotation Type`?
-- I am not sure what the content is, in comparison to the type
-- How to link a connotation to the representation of an actor?

 ## Description

 This profile describes the classification of objects as it can be percieved by individuals or groups (formal or informal), in a specific context and during a certain time-span, which allows the documentation of evolving or contradictory classifications.